Real application vs web portal? Why we don't do Java/.Net/PHP

 Don't mistake us, Java, PHP, .Net are fine but they should be used for what they have been designed to, not for everything.
 Java evangelists will tell you that you can have standalone Java apps embedded in RCP Eclipse behaving as a real desktop application, which is "even better as Java is universal, it works on any platform".

 That's misleading.
 First, RCP Eclipse embedded apps are not efficient, they're memory and CPU hogs.
-Why would you wrap an app into a heavy slow envelope instead of having something optimized down to the processor that is light and swift?
+Why would you wrap an app into a heavy slow envelope instead of having the real thing optimized down to the processor that is light and swift?

 It's like buying a Volvo truck just because you need the cigarette lighter in its dashboard.
 Why no just buy a cigarette lighter alone?